Home

 About me

 My research interests are mainly stochastic optimization algorithms for machine learning, and related topics in computation and statistics.
-One common theme of my research is trying to understand how to simplify training recipes for ML models, in particular how to reduce the tuning effort for algorithms like SGD or Adam.
+One common theme of my past work is trying to understand and simplify training recipes for ML models.
+Research overview:

 News